Photo courtesy of AP Images.

 Where in the comics their relationship is formed from their hate towards Spider-Man, the relationship is grounded by their need to survive and change of heart.

 Lastly, the film’s antagonist Carlton Drake/Riot (Riz Ahmed, Rogue One) did no favors to the overall appeal of the film.
 The character was by far the weakest element.
 Without any integral connection to Brock and Drake’s minimal contribution to the overall plot, he is undeniably forgettable and distasteful.
 For an origin story, the use of Riot as the opposing force to beat fell completely flat.

-In the end, Venom didn’t hit all the marks it should had, but remains a welcoming addition with potential for improvement for planned sequels at the hands of the right writers.
-Expanding the running time to a whole 150 minutes will definitely help allowing more narrative and proper treatment, and of course having a Spider-Man/Venom match-up against Carnage will make everyone loose their brains.
+In the end, Venom didn’t hit all the marks it should have but remains a welcoming addition with potential for improvement for planned sequels at the hands of the right writers.
+Expanding the running time to a whole 150 minutes will definitely help to allow more narrative and proper treatment, and of course, having a Spider-Man/Venom match-up against Carnage will make everyone lose their brains.